Howard Post

 Howard Post (November 2, 1926 – May 21, 2010) was an American animator, cartoonist, and comic strip and comic book writer-artist.

-Post is known for his syndicated newspaper comic strip The Dropouts which had a 13-year run and for creating DC Comics' Anthro.
+Post is known for his syndicated newspaper comic strip, The Dropouts, which had a 13-year run, and for creating DC Comics' Anthro.

 Early life and career

-Born in New York City, Post grew up in the Coney Island and Sheepshead Bay neighborhoods of Brooklyn and then in The Bronx.
-In a 1999 interview, he recalled his start in drawing and his father's influence:
+Born in New York City, Post grew up in the Coney Island and Sheepshead Bay neighborhoods of Brooklyn and then in the Bronx.
+In a 1999 interview, he recalled his father's influence on his start in drawing and:

 I may have started rather early; just to entertain myself drawing these things.
 I could have been four or five.
 I used to draw on a piece of paper while lying on the floor, and my father would come home from work and he'd squat down next to me and say, "The lion's jaw is broader than that, y'know?"...
 After his passage I found a book of his full of dress designs he had made himself.
 He was in the fashion business, mostly in furs; he was a cutter.
 What he had drawn were his own designs for coats and dresses, and they were just exquisite.
 He never ever let on that he could draw like that; we never knew he had that in him.
 He was busy making a living, as hard and fast as he could.
 We're talking about bringing up a family in Depression days.

-As a teenager, Post attended the Hastings School of Animation, in New York City.
-When he was age 16 or 17, his father was stricken with tuberculosis and hospitalized, making Post the primary breadwinner for a family of four.
-At Paramount Pictures' animation studio, Famous Studios he earned $24 a week as an in-betweener.
+As a teenager, Post attended the Hastings School of Animation in New York City.
+At age 16 or 17, his father was stricken with tuberculosis and hospitalized, making Post the primary breadwinner for a family of four.
+At Paramount Pictures' animation studio, Famous Studios, he earned $24 a week as an in-betweener.

 Comic books

-To supplement what even then was considered a meager income, Post broke into comic books—first being rejected by the L. B. Cole studio on 42nd Street and then successfully selling work to artist Bernard Baily on West 43rd.
+To supplement what was considered a meager income, Post broke into comic books, first being rejected by the L. B. Cole studio on 42nd Street and then successfully selling work to artist Bernard Baily on West 43rd.
 Post's earliest confirmed comic book art appeared in 1945: the cover of publisher Prize Comics' Wonderland Comics #2, and the five-page "3-Alarm Fire!", starring Hopeless Henry, in Cambridge House Publishers' Gold Medal Comics #1.
-Credited as Howie Post, he soon began drawing for the company that would become DC Comics, including the features "Jimminy and the Magic Book" in More Fun Comics, "Rodeo Rick" in Western Comics, "Presto Pete" in Animal Antics, "Chick 'n Gumbo" in Funny Folks, and "J. Rufus Lion" in Comic Cavalcade, among other work.
-During the 1950s, he drew many humorous stories for the satirical comics Crazy, Wild, and Riot, from Marvel Comics' 1950s forerunner, Atlas Comics, as well as occasional stories in that publishers horror comics, including Journey into Mystery, Uncanny Tales, and Mystery Tales.
+Credited as Howie Post, he soon began drawing for the company that would become DC Comics, including the features "Jimminy and the Magic Book" in More Fun Comics, "Rodeo Rick" in Western Comics, "Presto Pete" in Animal Antics, "Chick 'n Gumbo" in Funny Folks, and "J. Rufus Lion" in Comic Cavalcade, among other works.
+During the 1950s, he drew many humorous stories for the satirical comics Crazy, Wild, and Riot, from Marvel Comics' 1950s forerunner, Atlas Comics, as well as occasional stories in their publisher's horror comics, including Journey into Mystery, Uncanny Tales, and Mystery Tales.
 As Howie Post, he drew the three-issue run of Atlas' The Monkey and the Bear (Sept.
 1953 - Jan.
 1954).